AaronCrvl/AaronCrvl/README.md

 # ♟️ Welcome!

-I'm on my path to becoming a full stack developer and am currently working as a junior C# developer.
+I'm on my path to becoming a full stack developer, currently working as a junior C# developer.

 I've attended a graduation on software engineering at UFMG (Universidade Federal de Minas Gerais) for 5 years, and now I'm attending an analysis and software development course at PUC (Pontifícia Universidade Católica de Minas Gerais).